 A contract check is supposed to observe, not change, the state of the program, exceptions such as logging notwithstanding.
-To prevent accidental bugs due to unintentional modifications of entities inside a contract predicate, any identifier used within a contract predicate that refers to a variable declared outside the predicate, including the function parameters and the result object (see Section 3.4.3), are const lvalues.
+To prevent accidental bugs due to unintentional modifications of entities inside a contract predicate, any id-expression used within a contract predicate that denotes a variable declared outside the contract assertion predicate is a const lvalue.

-This behavior is very similar to how identifiers referring to members are implicitly const lvalues inside a const member function, except that this const-ness applies to all id-expressions denoting variables from outside the contract-assertion predicate, including those with automatic, static, and thread-local storage duration; those at block scope, class scope, and namespace scope; and structured bindings and the expressions this and \this, whether explicitly or implicitly used.
+This behavior is very similar to how identifiers referring to members are implicitly const lvalues inside a const member function.
+This const-ness, however, applies to all id-expressions denoting variables from outside the predicate, including the function parameters: the result object (see Section 3.4.3); variables with automatic, static, and thread-local storage duration; those at block scope, class scope, and namespace scope; nontype template parameters; structured bindings; and the expressions this and this, whether explicitly or implicitly used.
+This const-ness does not apply to variables declared within a lambda that is contained within the contract assertion predicate.

-These const amendments are shallow (on the level of the lvalue only); attempting to invent so-called deep-const rules would likely make raw pointers and smart pointers behave differently, which is not desirable:
+The added implicit const is shallow (on the level of the lvalue only) and does not propagate through pointer dereference.
+Attempting to invent so-called deep-const rules would likely make raw pointers and smart pointers behave differently, which is not desirable: